 Dates and times for the upcoming academic year of MOCHA workshops will be distributed to potential participants at or prior to the orientation for selected students.
-When finalized, the schedule will be posted online.
+When finalized, the schedule will be posted in Canvas.

 How does MOCHA benefit the University of Missouri?

 MOCHA will work to increase access and success for historically underrepresented/underserved populations; this outcome aligns with the Inclusive Excellence Framework, a framework designed to help the university incorporate diversity efforts into the core of its function, so MU students can be served by the educational benefits of diversity.